Woman in hospital gown consulting with female doctor next to mammography machine during breast health appointment

 Learn more about your legal options and request a free case evaluation from Doyle APC.

-Chris W. Cantrell is a founding attorney at Doyle APC and has practiced product liability and mass tort law since 2003.
-He has represented hundreds of women injured by transvaginal mesh and currently represents patients in active hernia mesh litigation against many of the manufacturers now named in breast mesh investigations.
-Learn more at doyleapc.com.
+Chris W. Cantrell is a principal attorney at Doyle APC and has practiced product liability and mass injury law since 2003.
+Mr. Cantrell has personally represented hundreds of women injured by surgical mesh implants, including those by C.R.
+Bard and BD.

 Free Breast Mesh Case Evaluation